 My writing and photographic experience came from the earlier work I did for Popular Science, Popular Mechanics, and Better Homes & Gardens.
 More recently, my fiction, non-fiction, photography and graphics have appeared in these publications

-Coming: Apeiron Review, The Olivetree Review, and Utter Magazine.
+Coming Next To: Apeiron Review, Far Enough East, The Olivetree Review, Prick of the Spindle, Stoneboat, Up the Staircase, and Utter Magazine.

 Not just for dogs anymore: new versions have hit the market, designed to cash in on this custom-baked treat craze.

 Dinosaurs dug flowers.
-How do we know this?
-Recent revelations that flowering plants existed a hundred million years before previously thought, demands contemplation.
+Flowering plants existed a hundred million years before previously thought, and T-Rex loved them.

 The Da Vinci Code.
 Hit book and movie series.
 But there’s also a little-known repository of the master’s documents that have eluded public scrutiny.
 Until now.